hyung8758/esnet_python/README.md

                                                                    EMCS lab

-Machine learning toolbox based on Python and Tensorflow.
+### Machine learning toolbox based on Python and Tensorflow.

-Linux and MacOSX (This script is not tested on Windows)
 ---

-- Python 3.5 and 3.6
-- tensorflow

-CONTENTS
+This toolbox is easy to implement to your research.

+### Version Compatibility
 ---

+- Linux and MacOSX (This script is not tested on Windows)
+- Python 3.5 and 3.6 (Python2 is not supported)
+- tensorflow 1.1

+### CONTENTS
+---
 - Machine learning scripts for classification & regression problems.
  1. main(dir) : Codes that build and run various neural networks are stored in this directory.
  2. reports(dir): Exeperiments such as comparing between or among machine learning task performances or replicating other scholars' works related to machine learning tasks are implemented and reported in this directory.
  3. train_data(dir): Small set of training and testing data (some of them are already preprocessed for convenience's sake) are ready for implementing simple experiments or testing newly structued networks.
-4. downloader.py(script): It downloads some of the dataset into train_data directory.
-Read the list of downloadable dataset and save it to your local disk by simply running this script.
+ 4. train.py(script): This script shows how to build various nerual networks and train and test them with diverse datasets.

-CONTACTS
+### CONTACTS
 ---------------------------------------------------------------------------

-Hyungwon Yang / hyung8758@gmail.com
+- Developer: Hyungwon Yang (hyung8758@gmail.com)
 - Advisor: Hosung Nam
 - Supporter: Heejo You, Jaekoo Kang

-VERSION HISTORY
+### VERSION HISTORY
 ---------------------------------------------------------------------------
 1.0 (2015.02.22)
  All 8 scripts were added.